MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.70-Authorization-Acts-Appropriations-Acts-Other-Statutory-Restrictions-Foreign-Acquisition/section-225.7003-3.md

 (iii) Shall be provided to the congressional defense committees before the determination is executed, except that in the case of an urgent national security requirement, the determination may be provided to the congressional defense committees up to 7 days after it is executed.

-(2) After making such a determination, the USD(AT&L) will -
+(2) After making such a determination, the USD(A&S) will -

 (i) Ensure that the contractor or subcontractor responsible for the noncompliant specialty metal develops and implements an effective plan to ensure future compliance; and

 (ii) Determine whether or not the noncompliance was knowing and willful.
-If the USD(AT&L) determines that the noncompliance was knowing and willful, the appropriate debarring and suspending official shall consider suspending or debarring the contractor or subcontractor until such time as the contractor or subcontractor has effectively addressed the issues that led to the noncompliance.
+If the USD(A&S) determines that the noncompliance was knowing and willful, the appropriate debarring and suspending official shall consider suspending or debarring the contractor or subcontractor until such time as the contractor or subcontractor has effectively addressed the issues that led to the noncompliance.

 (3) Because national security waivers will only be granted when the acquisition in question is necessary to the national security interests of the United States, the requirement for a plan will be applied as a condition subsequent, and not a condition precedent, to the granting of a waiver.

 [74 FR 37636, July 29, 2009, as amended at 75 FR 48280, Aug.
 10, 2010; 79 FR 17446, Mar.
-28, 2014]
+28, 2014; 84 FR 72244, Dec.
+31, 2019]